jyro-io/osss/README.md

 ## Future Development

-* Add support for capturing video clips on the monitor and saving to a mounted USB drive.
+* Monitor: Add support for capturing video clips on the monitor and saving to a mounted USB drive.
+[Issue](https://github.com/rory-linehan/osss/issues/1)
+* Camera: Use gocv instead of Motion for motion-triggered video capture.
+[Issue](https://github.com/rory-linehan/osss/issues/2)